Aboyne: Tourism and culture

 In summer, when tourists visit, the number of people and vehicles increases dramatically.
 The Highland Games on the Village Green features in August.
 The green includes facilities for rugby and football and a play park as well as Aboyne Canoe Clubs storage facility 'The Canoe Cathedral'.

 The British Royal Family are residents in nearby Balmoral Castle during the Summer.

 Outdoor pursuits include golf, walking, cycling, mountain biking trails, kayaking, canoeing and gliding from the airfield just outside the village.
 Aboyne has become popular with gliding enthusiasts from Britain and Europe due to its suitable air currents (due to the surrounding terrain).
 The airfield has two parallel tarmac runways running east–west, a webcam and small weather-monitoring centre on its premises.
-Aboyne also contains a mountain biking facility at Aboyne Bike Park located in the Bellwood.
+Aboyne contains a mountain biking facility at Aboyne Bike Park located in the Bellwood.

 The old Aboyne Curling Club had its own private railway station, Aboyne Curling Pond railway station, at the Loch of Aboyne.

 The close by pass of Ballater is a rock-climbing area.
 The village of Dinnet is a few miles west and is the first being located inside the Cairngorms National Park.
 Walkers and cyclists can ascend Mount Keen by cycling as far as they can from Glen Tanar forest before walking to the summit.

 There are two schools, Aboyne Academy and a primary school.
-The academy has around 650 pupils, about a third from Aboyne itself, with the remaining two thirds from surrounding villages.
+The academy has around 650 pupils, about a quarter from Aboyne itself, with the remaining three quarters from surrounding villages.
+The primary school has around 240 children and also contains a nursery with around 30 children.
 The school has access to a full-size swimming pool and gym run by the adjacent Deeside Community Centre.

 Belwade Farm, a horse sanctuary, is situated nearby.

+A small stone circle is situated in the village, with several other megaliths nearby, notably the Tomnaverie stone circle, which is also the site of a disused Royal Observer Corps monitoring post.

+Aboyne is twinned with Martignas-sur-Jalle, a commune in Nouvelle-Aquitaine in the southwest of France.

+Public transport

+The village is served by the 201/202 bus service operated by Stagecoach which provides a regular bus service to Aberdeen, Banchory, Ballater and Braemar.